Crochet Shawl with Sleeves Pattern Free | Easy Crochet Shrug

 If you love crocheting as much as I do, or want to learn more, or just want to show off your work, please join our Crochet Garments community over on Facebook!
 I hope you’ll share your finished crochet project with us!

-Close up of woman wearing a cream colored crochet shrug, called the Camellia Shrug.
+Close up of woman wearing a cream colored crochet shawl with sleeves, a free pattern called the Camellia Shrug.

 Crochet Shrug Details

-The shardi is worked in rows to create a rectangle first, and then the rectangle is folded in half and the sleeves are worked in the round along each end of the rectangle.
+This free crochet shawl with sleeves pattern (or “shardi”) is worked in rows to create a simple rectangle.
+Once the rectangle is complete, it’s folded in half and the sleeves are worked in the round along each end.

-You can easily make this more of a shrug style, by sewing the rectangle ends together at the sleeve cuff.
+If you prefer more of a shrug style, you can easily sew the rectangle ends together at the sleeve cuffs for a cozier, more fitted look.

 The Yarn